Inclusion & SEND

 Adjoa Serwaa, Aimée Tirelioglu,

-Leanne Jones, Lisa Robinson,
+Akiko Mangan, Leanne Jones, Lisa Robinson,

-Samia Froukhi, Selina Osborn,
+Samantha Bush, Samia Froukhi,

-Stacey Beveridge
+Selina Osborn, Stacey Beveridge

-Mental Health and Wellbeing Leads:
+Pastoral Lead, Mental Health and Wellbeing: